THE-JEJ-PROJECT/Challenge-3/README.md

 Experience gained:

 Eduardo:
-For this challange I learned to get used to probuilder
+For this challange I learned to get used to probuilder and how to work around its planes and other shapes.
+On top of that how to make efficient use subdivision of faces or bevels for edges.
+With this experience, I can facilitate making complex builds out of simple shapes by modifying its vertices.
+Materials and texturing was another thing I learned about when it came to already established meshes or terrains.
+Finally I got to use the Unity asset store to import community made models, that facilitate the need of making my own characters or enviroments, which would make for great placeholders.

 Joxanniel: